 - Eggs: fresh, large eggs.

 - Coffee: it's optional, but it's an ingredient that brings out the chocolate flavor and deepens it.
-The cookies will not taste like coffee.
+The cookies won't have a coffee taste.
 Use either coffee extract or instant coffee powder.
 Don't use espresso powder, as it will not dissolve.

-Because when you've finally mixed everything you'll be certain there is a mistake.
-Like I forgot to put the whole amount of flour.
-But no, it's fine and the cookies will be phenomenal.
+When you've finally mixed everything, you might be sure there is a mistake.
+Like you forgot to put the whole amount of flour.
+But no, it's fine, and the cookies will be phenomenal.

 This is like an old-fashioned brownie in cookie form.
 The way most brownies used to be, with walnuts.

 Beat eggs with sugar for a few minutes until thick, pale yellow color, and foamy.
 This part will create that shiny, crackly coat the cookies have.

 Add melted chocolate and butter, and flavorings.
 Mixed until integrated.